home-assistant/developers.home-assistant/docs/frontend/data.md

 sidebar_label: "Data"
 ---

 The frontend passes a single `hass` object around.
-This object contains the latest state, allows you to send commands back to the server and provide helper for formatting entity state.
+This object contains the latest state, allows you to send commands back to the server and provides a helper for formatting entity state.

 Whenever a state changes, a new version of the objects that changed are created.
 So you can easily see if something has changed by doing a strict equality check: